How to Choose a PowerPoint Aspect Ratio: 4:3 or 16:9?

 For best result, always match the slide aspect ratio to the hardware.
-Everything will be as intended, the wall/screen area covered will be the largest, which gives the best immersion effect.
+Everything will be as intended, the wall/screen area covered will be the largest, which gives the best immersion effect for your audience.
+Most new projectors have a wide ratio, but check if possible.
 This is my first recommendation.

 2. & 3.
 Use 4:3 ratio or 16:9 ratio with increased font sizes.